 Use standard forms

 You can use a standard form as a starting point if you are entering into a common type of contract, like a supply or service agreement.
 Standard forms can be an excellent way to cut down on mistakes and save time at the same time.
-But it is still important to look at the form and change it so that it fits the needs and goals of the organization.
+However, it is still important to look at the form and change it so that it fits the needs and goals of the organization.

 When looking at and negotiating contracts, it is important for a professional medical organization to be proactive and careful.
 You can protect the company’s interests and make sure the terms are fair and reasonable by going over the contract and negotiating its terms.